nautobot/nautobot/docs/models/extras/gitrepository.md

 ## Repository Configuration

-When defining a Git repository for NetBox to consume, the `name`, `remote URL`, and `branch` parameters are mandatory - the name acts as a unique identifier, and the remote URL and branch are needed for NetBox to be able to locate and access the specified repository.
+When defining a Git repository for Nautobot to consume, the `name`, `remote URL`, and `branch` parameters are mandatory - the name acts as a unique identifier, and the remote URL and branch are needed for Nautobot to be able to locate and access the specified repository.
 Additionally, if the repository is private on GitHub, you may specify a [`token`](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) that can be used to grant access to the repository.

-Whenever a Git repository record is created, updated, or deleted, NetBox automatically enqueues a background task that will asynchronously execute to clone, fetch, or delete a local copy of the Git repository on the filesystem (located under `GIT_ROOT`) and then create, update, and/or delete any database records managed by this repository.
+Whenever a Git repository record is created, updated, or deleted, Nautobot automatically enqueues a background task that will asynchronously execute to clone, fetch, or delete a local copy of the Git repository on the filesystem (located under `GIT_ROOT`) and then create, update, and/or delete any database records managed by this repository.
 The progress and eventual outcome of this background task are recorded as a `JobResult` record that may be viewed from the Git repository user interface.

 ## Repository Structure

 ### Jobs

-Jobs defined in Python files located in a `/jobs/` directory at the root of a Git repository will automatically be discovered by NetBox and made available to be run as a job, just as they would be if manually installed to the `$JOBS_ROOT` directory.
+Jobs defined in Python files located in a `/jobs/` directory at the root of a Git repository will automatically be discovered by Nautobot and made available to be run as a job, just as they would be if manually installed to the `$JOBS_ROOT` directory.
 Note that there **must** be an `__init__.py` file in the `/jobs/` directory.

 ### Configuration Contexts